matiix310/intra-tweaker/README.md

     - Add a new section named "Tag history" to the tenants page containing the last 12 tags
 - **Floating Failures**:
     - Make failures float to the right so that it's always visible in a long trace
+- **Tests Explorer**:
+    - Filter your tests with a search query or a success state

 ## Installation